 • Business leaders backing Brexit

-The chairman of Aspall cider and the managing director of outdoor adventure business Go Ape have thrown their weight behind the campaign for Britain to leave the EU.
+The chairman of Aspall cider has thrown his weight behind the campaign for Britain to leave the EU.

-While campaigning in personal capacity, Barry Chevallier Guild of Suffolk-based Aspall and Jerome Mayhew of Go Ape! near Bury St Edmunds are two high-profile business leaders to have backed Business for Britain in its quest for a renegotiation of Britain’s relationship with Europe.
+While campaigning in personal capacity, Barry Chevallier Guild of Suffolk-based Aspall is a high-profile business leader to have backed Business for Britain in its quest for a renegotiation of Britain’s relationship with Europe.